 - LDAP authentication for NGINX.
 Hopefully soon.

 - System monitoring and logging.
-As my infrastructure gets bigger and bigger I’ve got to start taking care of it.
-This would be good experience in the future as well Some I’ve looked at are Nagios, Zabbix and the popular ELK stack.
+As my infrastructure gets bigger and bigger I've got to start taking care of it.
+This would be good experience in the future as well :smile: Some I've looked at are Nagios, Zabbix and the popular ELK stack.

 - Put my old HP N40L server to good use.
 It still has some hard drives in it and about 8GB of RAM for a simple ESXi host.